stephanrauh/extended-pdf-viewer-showcase/src/app/extended-pdf-viewer/troubleshooting/text.md

+## Modals
+Putting an `<ngx-extended-pdf-viewer>` into a modal often causes timing problems.
+If the modal doesn't initialize the PDF viewer, add a short timeout.
+The idea is to show the PDF viewer with a short delay, so the modal has enough time to render.

+If the PDF viewer prints exceptions in the console log when closing the modal, you may want to call `ngOnDestroy()` manually. <a href="/modal">The demo on modals</a> demonstrates this approach.

 ## Promise.allSettled is not a function

 Please update the library `zone.js` to a current version.
 At the time of writing, that's 0.10.3.
 For some reason, the default setup of Angular locks `zone.js` to an old version.
 In most cases, the update shouldn't cause problems.